Pilomatrixoma in Children

 A pilomatrixoma, also known as pilomatricoma, is a slow-growing,

-often noncancer (benign) skin tumor of the hair follicle.
-It is most common on the
+noncancerous (benign) skin tumor of the hair follicle.
+It's most common on the face

-lump.
 But sometimes there may be more than one.
-Pilomatrixomas are more common in
+Pilomatrixomas are more common in children

 Pilomatrixomas develop when cells